 The Concern team in the north of the country has been busy with awareness raising among Syrian refugees living in collective shelters along with distribution of information flyers and soaps.
 Distribution of PPE materials, including gloves, shoe cover and masks to the Ministry of Social Affairs, and IPC kits (antiseptic spray, bleach, tissue, mop, garbage bags, gloves)for affected families.

-In Malawi, a country still recovering from last year’s effects of Cyclone Idai, we have introduced COVID-19 sensitization messages and are distributing government messages at all our program activities.
+In Malawi, a country still recovering from last year’s effects of Cyclone Idai, we have introduced government-approved COVID-19 sensitization messageing both to the public and for all those attending at our program activities.

 In our livelihoods program, we’re reducing the size of meetings to keep physical distance between the farmers we work with.
 We’re also introducing handwashing before and after trainings and seed and livestock fairs.
 In Lilongwe, we’re supporting the Ministry of Health on community awareness in the high-density suburbs where the risk from the virus is highest.